Engee documentation

 Trend and harmonic components (Fourier decomposition)

-Time series analysis is an important tool in the study of various processes, be it environmental measurements, technical characteristics of equipment or vital signs of a biological organism.
+Time series analysis is an important tool for studying various processes, whether it's environmental measurements, technical characteristics of equipment, or vital signs of a biological organism.

-One of the key stages of time series processing is to identify patterns, trends and cyclical components hidden in the measured data.
-These components make it possible to better understand the dynamics of the phenomena under study and make informed forecasts.
+One of the key stages of time series processing is to identify patterns, trends, and cyclical components hidden in the measured data.
+These components make it possible to better understand the dynamics of the phenomena under study and make informed predictions.

-The present work is devoted to the study of time dependencies of carbon monoxide (CO) concentration contained in car exhaust by spectral analysis method.
-To solve the task, a special algorithm including several consecutive steps has been developed.
-Let us list them.
+This work is devoted to the study of the time dependence of the concentration of carbon monoxide (CO) contained in the exhaust of a car by spectral analysis.
+To solve this problem, a special algorithm has been developed that includes several sequential steps.
+Let's list them.

-2. Addition of time scale: calculation of the second mark of each observation relative to the beginning of measurements.
+2. Adding a timeline: Calculating the second mark of each observation relative to the beginning of measurements.

-3. Trend extraction: identification of the long-term trend in CO level by averaging the values in a sliding window and then approximating by a third degree polynomial.
+3. Trend identification: identification of a long-term trend in the CO level by averaging values in a sliding window and then approximating with a third-degree polynomial.

-4. Spectral analysis: application of Fast Fourier Transform (FFT) to identify significant frequencies of fluctuations.
+4. Spectral analysis: application of fast Fourier transform (FFT) to identify significant oscillation frequencies.

-5. Signal reconstruction: reconstruction of the main harmonic components that form the structure of the process after removing the trend.
+5. Signal reconstruction: restoration of the main harmonic components that form the structure of the process after removing the trend.

-6. Final visualisation: comparison of the reconstructed signal with the original data and evaluation of the quality of the proposed method.
+6. Final visualization: comparison of the reconstructed signal with the initial data and evaluation of the quality of the proposed method.

-In this paper, we will demonstrate the possibilities of the analytical approach to identify the characteristic features of time series on the example of real experimental data.
+In this paper, we will demonstrate the possibilities of an analytical approach to identify the characteristic features of time series using the example of real experimental data.

 Description of the algorithm implementation